iraycd/odoo-xmlrpc-ts/README.md

 ### Authentication Issues

 Make sure your Odoo instance has XML-RPC enabled and your user has the necessary access rights.
 For Odoo.sh or Odoo Online instances, you might need to whitelist your IP address.

+## Notes & Considerations

+### HTTPS/SSL Deployment
+- Odoo doesn't provide native HTTPS support (removed since ~v6.1)
+- Production deployments require a reverse proxy (Nginx/Apache) for SSL termination
+- Use `proxy_mode = 1` in Odoo configuration when behind a proxy
+- The HTTP agent configuration is useful for custom SSL certificates and corporate environments

+### XML-RPC vs JSON-RPC
+- This library uses Odoo's XML-RPC endpoints (`/xmlrpc/2/common`, `/xmlrpc/2/object`)
+- Odoo also provides JSON-RPC endpoints (`/jsonrpc`) - these are separate protocols
+- Both provide the same functionality; JSON-RPC is lighter weight
+- XML-RPC is well-documented with many examples and good TypeScript support

 ## Contributors